CS 486/686 Hidden Markov Models II

 \(P(S_1 = T \mid \ldots)\)

-Filtering with \(o_{0:1}\) only0.883
+Filtering with \(o_{0:1}\) only 0.883

-Smoothing with \(o_{0:2}\)0.927
+Smoothing with \(o_{0:2}\) 0.927

 The extra "umbrella on day 2" makes "rain on day 1" more likely — future evidence helps.